siruguri/railsschool-catchup-ruby/v2/course_content/object_oriented.md

 ## You've Got A Type

-The other main idea in OO is that any piece of data has a type, which in OO programming is usually called the object's _class_.
+The other main idea in OO is that any piece of data has a type, which in OO programming is usually called the _class_ of that piece of data.

+The specific piece of data that is being manipulated in a program - during _control flow_, that is - is called an _object_.
+An object is said to _belong_ to the class that is its type.

 Each class has a set of properties that is unique to itself.
 For example, all numbers have the property that they have a sign, negative or positive.

 OO languages allow programmers to write their own types.
 You might write a type called Animal, for example.
 All animals might have a property called `number_of_legs`, say.
 Or a type called Person, and all persons (people) will have a property called `name`.

-The specific piece of data that is being manipulated in a program, or during _control flow_, is

-It's important to distinguish between the properties of an object, and the _values_ of each property.
-All objects of the type Human Being have the property _name_, but the value of that property is specific to each object (each person, in this case.)
+It's important to distinguish between the properties of a class, and the _values_ of each property that a specific object has.
+All objects of the type Human Being have the property _name_, so we say that the **class** `Human Being` has the property `name`, but the value of that property is specific to each object that belongs to that class (each person, in this case.)

 Specificity doesn't mean uniqueness.
 Even if my name happens to be written the same way as yours, I can still change my name and yours